ridhotamma/lottie-preview-generator/README.md

 # how to use it?

 ```
-1. create location path name
+1. create location path name variable
-2. list all the lottie json files
+2. list all the lottie json files from your local directories
 3. instatiate the class

+you may have the folder structure like this:
+├── static
+│   ├── json
+│   │   ├── animation-1
+│   │   ├── animation-2
+│   │   ├── animation-3
+├── images
+├── js

 example: